antonfirsov/docs/2016/10-Oct/10-NetFx-Rollup-Experience/netfx-rollup-experience.md

-# .NET Framework Monthly Rollup
+# .NET Framework Monthly Rollups Explained

-We recently introduced the [.NET Framework Monthly Rollup](https://blogs.msdn.microsoft.com/dotnet/2016/08/15/introducing-the-net-framework-monthly-rollup/), a new and simplier way for you to install all applicable .NET Framework updates in a single step.
+We recently introduced the [.NET Framework Monthly Rollup](https://blogs.msdn.microsoft.com/dotnet/2016/08/15/introducing-the-net-framework-monthly-rollup/), a new and simpler way for you to install all applicable .NET Framework updates in a single step.
+We wanted to go into more depth on these new releases.

 This post describes the three monthly update types that you can install.
 It shows you what the install process looks like and addresses some common questions that we have heard since introducing the new model.